jonaaix/eloquent-translatable/docs/docs/6-locale-enum.md

 ## Creating a Custom Enum

-If the provided `Locale` enum is not sufficient for your needs (e.g., you require regional locales like `en-US`), you can easily create your own.
+If the provided `Locale` enum is not sufficient for your needs (e.g., you require regional locales like `de-AT`), you can easily create your own.

 Your custom enum must be a **string-backed enum**.
 When using it with this package's methods, you can simply pass the enum case directly, as the methods also accept raw strings.

-Here is an example of a custom enum for regional English locales:
+Here is an example of a custom enum for regional German locales:

 **`app/Enums/RegionalLocale.php`**